 Thermal properties of ideal and real gases, liquids, vapors and mixtures.
-Conservation of energy.
+Conservation of mass and energy.
 Second law.
-Conversion of thermal energy to work.
-Power, efficiency, cycles, air- conditioning, compressible gas flow.
-Prerequisites: MATH 2330, MEGR 2300. (fall)
+Energy conversion.
+Power, efficiency, coefficient of performance.
+Gas cycles, vapor power cycles, refrigeration cycles, and air-conditioning.
+Environmental aspects.
+Four lecture hours and one laboratory per week.
+Prerequisites: MATH 2330, MEGR 2300 (fall)

 Three heat transfer modes: conduction, convection and radiation.
 Conduction in one and two dimensions, steady state and transient.
 Forced and natural convection.
 Radiation between two or three black and gray bodies.
 Heat exchangers.
 Including design problems.
+Four lecture hours per week.
 Prerequisite: MEGR 3210.
 Pre- or co- requisite: CEEGR 3310. (spring)

 Atomic structure.
 Metallic bond.
 Structure of metals and non- metals.
 Equilibrium diagrams.
 Time- dependent transformations.
 Relation of structure to properties.
 Elastic and plastic deformation. (fall)

 Advanced strength of materials including combined loading, beams, columns, connection forces and stress concentrations.
 Introduction to statistics and reliability.
 Introduction to finite element analysis.
 Material failure including static failure theories, fracture mechanics and fatigue.
 Design problem.
+Four lecture hours per week.
 Prerequisite: CEEGR 2210. (winter)